Jannatul-Ferdous-Jerin/Climatology-of-tropical-cyclone/README.md

 * To examine trends in cyclone frequency highlighting any significant changes.

 * To assess the intensity of cyclones using metrics such as Maximum Sustained Wind (MSW), Minimum Sea Level Pressure (MSLP)

+Note: This project was a part of the coursework of "MetTh401: Research Methodology"